For some people, the Keto diet can be expensive unless you know a few tricks to do Keto on a tight budget!

 2. Avoid foods advertised as “Keto Friendly”

 This is perhaps the most important tip for doing keto on a tight budget.
-Let’s face it, “Keto” is a buzz word right now.
+Let’s face it, “Keto” is a buzzword right now.
 That means that a lot of companies are trying to cash in on the trend.

 There is some major sticker shock when it comes to seeing how expensive foods labeled as, “Keto” can be!
 Most Keto beginners usually go out and buy all the “Keto” foods, double their typical grocery budget, and convince themselves that they can’t afford to stay on Keto because of how expensive it is.

 Stick to the basics which are whole, unprocessed foods!
-And if you want to explore tasty new Keto friendly foods, go to Pinterest for inspiration, and make your own yummy recipes.
+And if you want to explore tasty new Keto-friendly foods, go to Pinterest for inspiration, and make your own yummy recipes.

 3. Don’t cheat!

-Like we mentioned before, Keto is really best thought of as a fast rather than a diet.
+As we mentioned before, Keto is really best thought of as a fast rather than a diet.
 And, like a fast, cheating on Keto has consequences.
 The whole point is to get your body into a state of ketosis and keep it there so that you burn fat throughout the day.

 But, if you cheat, even for a little bit, you can press the pause button on fat-burning.
 If you do that, it can mess up your results!
 When you’re in a state of ketosis, you are naturally less hungry and become full with smaller portions.

 Cheating can throw off your results by increasing your appetite which increases the amount of food you need to buy.
-So, stay the course and don’t be tempted to cheat!
+So, stay the course, and don’t be tempted to cheat!